 - Lack of sufficient refrigerant

 Either way, the result is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in essence 'overcools' itself.
 The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 It is important that the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and ensure that they are not obstructed by furniture or curtains.

 - Call McElroy Service Experts.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become a pricey repair.
 When your AC freezes over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a new system.
 In fact, many people are forced to choose between installing a new system vs repairing the old model.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of having a less expensive emergency.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of having a less expensive emergency.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.